 At the bare minimum, you should have an excel file to follow your outreach process.
 The majority of the time excel is well enough for many businesses.

 If you plan to execute a broader outreach campaign you may consider having a guest post tracker.
 These are the programs or browser-based applications that let you manage the outreach process more effectively.

-It depends on you how to track guest posting process.
+It depends on you on how to track the guest posting process.
 However, whatever kind of technology you use to stay consistent with it.